'There are only so many beds': COVID-19 surge hits hospitals

 Across Florida, more than 12,000 patients were hospitalized with COVID-19 on Wednesday, and nearly 2,500 of them were in intensive care unit beds.
 The state is averaging nearly 18,000 new cases a day, up from fewer than 2,000 during the first week of July.
 In all, Florida has seen more than 39,100 coronavirus deaths.

-Republican Gov. Ron DeSantis has stood firm against mask rules and other compulsory measures, saying it is important to keep Florida’s economy moving.
+Republican Gov. Ron DeSantis has taken a hard line against mask rules and other compulsory measures, saying it is important to keep Florida’s economy moving.

 In central Florida, AdventHealth hospitals had 1,350 patients hospitalized with COVID-19 as of Thursday, the most ever.
 The health care system has postponed non-emergency surgery and limited visitors to concentrate on treating coronavirus patients.